 Fridley Public Schools, Duluth Public Schools, and non-profit Education Minnesota sued Kristi Noem and other federal government leaders and agencies over their rescission of the “sensitive spaces” policy.
 For decades, this policy made schools mostly off-limits for immigration enforcement.
 The plaintiffs describe how ICE conducted immigration enforcement operations at several schools, bus stops, and daycare centers throughout the Twin Cities as a part of Operation Metro Surge.
 They argue they were harmed by the ICE operations because some schools had to close unexpectedly; many had to pivot to online learning options; student attendance dropped severely during this time; school social workers had to focus on getting students food instead of completing their job responsibilities, and these challenges led to disrupted learning and educational setbacks for students.

 The plaintiffs allege multiple violations of the Administrative Procedure Act regarding the Trump administration’s rescission of the previous sensitive spaces policy and seek to enjoin ICE and DHS from conducting immigration enforcement at or near school property and bus stops absent a judicial warrant or genuinely exigent circumstances.
+On May 6th the Judge denied the Plaintiff’s motion for a stay or preliminary injunction.

-Defendants have until May 21, 2026 to respond to the Complaint.
+Defendants have until September 14, 2026 to respond to the Complaint.

 This case is ongoing and we will continue to update this page as new information becomes available.